pglombardo/alfred-python-resources/README.md

 ![](./assets/pypydoc.png)

-Don't get interrupted and taken our of your (work) flow.
+Don't get interrupted and taken out of your (work) flow.
 Immediately get the information you need.

 ![](./assets/pydjango.png)